vanakenm/blog/_posts/2015-01-30-decision-making.md

 I did not see the Democracy implemented a lot, except in Scrum processes' retrospectives, but it is following my unique rule.
 The caveats are that the "diktat of the majority" may lead to strange situations.

-As an example, I remember discussing the way the knowledge was shared between developers inside the team.
+I remember discussing the way the knowledge was shared between developers inside the team.
 At the end, there was two opinions: use a "everyone pick the first story on the pile" approach versus a "each developer nominate and train a specific backup for his/her projects".
 The second option was the leader in the votes, even if no developer in the team actually voted for it - we were outvoted by non-coding team members on a subject specific to coding.

 ### Throwing a dice